 - Make the tasks appropriately challenging.
 If it’s too easy you’ll get bored – if it’s to difficult you’ll be discouraged.
 But just out of reach is just right to motivate us!

 - Find your zone.
 My husband is a runner and as he begins his run he calms his breathing, gets quiet, focuses, and finds a rhythm.
 Once, he finds that zone he experiences a boost in happiness and a feeling of achievement.
 The key to finding your “zone” is doing the things that bring you to that place.
 Maybe it’s music – maybe it’s quiet – whatever helps you find your zone do it!

 - Remind yourself that what you are doing is good and you’ll feel good about accomplishing it later!

 - Every task has an endpoint.
 It may be a tough one – but remember anyone can do something for an hour or two!

-- Build in reward.
+- Build in rewards.
 So, you’ve taken that first step, build a schedule, became intentional, and followed through.
 You’ve even made it a habit – great job by the way – now reward yourself with something that brings you joy!

 Every day is a battle against what we “want to do” and what we don’t.
 I know in my life, I’m my own worst enemy.
 I am tempted to listen to the lies and accusations my own mind hurls at me… but you don’t have to!
-Rise above sweat friend, and take that first step!
+Rise above sweet friend, and take that first step!

 with grace and joy,